mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 ### Analyzing Data after running a MarkovChain()

-After running a MarkovChain(), legacy code often uses NetworkX functionality - to extract data from the graph and/or partition or to plot the results.
-A function has been provided to convert the embedded RustworkX.PyGraph back to become a NetworkX.Graph object with all of the data preserved (the `to_networkx_graph()` function, specifically).
+After running a MarkovChain(), legacy code often uses NetworkX functionality to extract data from the graph or partition, or to plot the results.
+The `to_networkx_graph()` function converts the embedded RustworkX.PyGraph back into a NetworkX.Graph object with all of the data preserved.

 So, if your legacy code uses NetworkX functionality to post-process the data after running a MarkovChain(), or perhaps to plot results, then you probably want to convert the graph associated